Koudela/eArc-di/README.md

 The second parameter is the overwrite flag.

-To save a few lines use the static `mergeAll` method.
+To save a few lines use the static `mergeAll()` method.

 ```php
 $dcAlmighty = DependencyContainer::mergeAll($dc0, $dc1, $dc2, $dc3);
 ```

-There exists no overwrite flag for the `mergeAll` method.
+There exists no overwrite flag for the `mergeAll()` method.
 The keys of the container left hand are used in favour to the other.
 Thus the ordering enforce the key overwrite behaviour.

-Since the keys of the ruling container only hold references but the referenced elements remain in the original container you can even merge an php-di into an earc/di container without loosing the laziness.
+Since the keys of the ruling container only hold references but the referenced elements remain in the original container you can even merge an php-di into an earc/di container without loosing the laziness of each one.

 Keep in mind that there is no real function forwarding.
-Only methods using same function name and parameters as the eArc dependency container could be called.
+Only methods using same function name and parameters as the eArc dependency container can be called savely.

 (!
 Container merging is not implemented yet.)